DongTalk/ClawdGo/README.md

   Supports both `Human Experience` and `Lobster Training` modes for different training depths.

 ## Available Now

-ClawHub upload is currently rate-limited, so local manual installation is the recommended path for now.

 ### `Lobster Training` mode (OpenClaw)